-There are currently three schools in Nebraska that offer a total of five master’s in communication programs, three of which are campus-based, and two of which is online.
+There are currently three schools in Nebraska that offer a total of five master’s in communication programs, three of which are campus-based, and two of which are online.
 Students interested in earning their master’s in communication degree in Nebraska have several specialization options, including common concentrations such as interpersonal communication, technical communication, journalism, and health communication, as well more specialty focuses in conflict resolution, instructional communication, and integrated media communications.
 All the schools listed on this page are non-profit institutions of higher education that have been regionally accredited by the Higher Learning Commission (HLC).

 Campus-Based Master’s in Communication Programs in Nebraska

-At present, there are two universities in Nebraska that offer master’s in communication programs.
 The University of Nebraska Omaha’s School of Communication offers a Master of Arts in Communication with optional areas of specialization in Communication Law, Technology and Policy, Conflict Resolution, Interpersonal/Intercultural Communication, Instructional Communication and Training, New Media, Organizational Communication, Public Relations, Public and Political Communication, and Technical Communication.
 Regardless of their concentration, students of this program must complete the same core classes in quantitative and qualitative communication research, speech communication, and mass communication.

 Students then choose electives according to their interests and chosen specialization, including courses in popular culture and mass media, global media communication, communication and social protest, family communication, communication in instructional settings, contemporary communication systems, and conflict mediation.
 As their final graduation requirement, students complete a three-part comprehensive examination that covers fundamental and advanced concepts in communication theory, research methodology, and concepts in their selected specialization.